The Well (1951 film): Production

-Development

 The film was developed under the working title Deep is the Well.
 The script was based on the real-life case of Kathy Fiscus, who fell into a pipe in an abandoned oil field in 1949 and died before she could be rescued.
-Billy Wilder was reportedly interested in bringing the story to the screen, but producer Harry M. Popkin sought to do it first.
-Wilder went on to make Ace in the Hole (1951), which centers on the rescue of a man trapped in a cave.
+Billy Wilder was reportedly interested in bringing the story to the screen, but producer Harry M. Popkin seized the opportunity first.
+Wilder later directed Ace in the Hole (1951), a film that centers on the rescue of a man trapped in a cave.
 The 1950 film Three Secrets was also inspired by the Fiscus incident.

-The script writers researched and incorporated factual material from race riots that had broken out in American cities, such as the 1943 Detroit race riot which claimed 34 lives.
+The script writers researched and incorporated factual material from race riots that had erupted in American cities, such as the 1943 Detroit race riot that claimed 34 lives.

-According to the Chicago Tribune, the film was the first successful screenwriting effort for Russell Rouse and Clarence Greene, as they were involved all the way through the production, lending their talents to direction as well.
+According to the Chicago Tribune, the film was the first successful screenwriting effort for Russell Rouse and Clarence Greene, as they were involved throughout the production, also assisting with direction.

-Casting

-The film, produced on a modest budget of $450,000, largely featured unknown actors, with the exception of Richard Rober, Harry Morgan, Tom Powers, and Barry Kelly.
-This was the first leading role for Rober, a former stage actor who came to Hollywood in 1947 and appeared in a succession of B-movies and film noir-type films.
-The Well was also the only leading role for actress Maidie Norman, who played the little girl's mother.
+The film was produced on a modest budget of $450,000 and largely features unknown actors, with the exception of Richard Rober, Harry Morgan, Tom Powers and Barry Kelly.

-Filming

 Location filming took place in Marysville and Grass Valley, California, with studio sets at the Motion Picture Center Studio in Hollywood.

 Release

 The Well was released in the United States on September 10, 1951.
-Its planned premiere in Cincinnati in October 1951 was delayed when the Ohio Film Censor Board informed the distributor, United Artists, that its deliberations were ongoing due to "the presence of Negro characters in the plot".
-The Ohio Film Censor Board finally approved the film in February 1952.
+Its planned premiere in Cincinnati in October 1951 was delayed when the Ohio Film Censor Board informed the distributor, United Artists, that its deliberations were complicated because of "the presence of Negro characters in the plot".
+The board finally approved the film in February 1952.